 - 2.6.1 Site security is important to reduce the likelihood of unauthorised access to the site.
+The site is situated in a semi-rural setting, located on the eastern outskirts of Abingdon.
+Within the immediate vicinity of the site are a collection of industrial and commercial premises. - 2.6.2 The site is located off Thrupp Lane on a no through access road, naturally limiting the amount of traffic surrounding the site.
+Being situated on a no through access road also means there is limited escape routes for potential offenders which would likely deter criminal activity. - 2.6.3 The perimeter of the site is secured with various different fencing with predominantly 3m high interlocking concrete block walls surrounding the majority of the site.
+Other fencing includes 2m high timber fencing and 2.5m high palisade gates at the site access/egress points. - 2.6.4 There are further security features as part of the wider industrial area including a 2.5m high sliding gate on the access road off Thrupp Lane. - 2.6.5 In addition to the above, the site has 24-hour CCTV covering all operational and waste storage areas on site as well as the access road leading up to the site entrance.
+All cameras are pan, tilt and zoom 360-degree coverage over a 50m distance meaning all areas of the site are monitored. - 2.6.6 CCTV cameras link to site management's mobile phones and in the event of an incident will directly inform the operator with a text or ring alert, the operator will then be able to review the footage on their phone and decide whether action is required i.e. attend the site or contact the emergency services/EA.

-The site is situated within a heavily industrial area with multiple trading estates / business parks surrounding the site.
-The only access to the site is from Mucklow Hill (A458). - 2.6.2 The perimeter of the site is secured with predominantly 2m metal sheet fencing panels with a 5m high acoustic barrier along the sites northern perimeter.
-The entrance to the site is secured with lockable gates, whenever the site is unmanned / out-of-hours the gates will be locked to prevent unauthorised access. - 2.6.3 In addition to the above, the site has 24-hour CCTV covering all operational and waste storage areas on site.
-Any unusual or suspicious activity picked up which is not in line with site specific procedures will mean a call to the emergency services. - 2.6.4 In addition to the above, the waste transfer building will remain locked outside of operational hours and whenever the site is unmanned to prevent access from potential trespassers. - 2.6.5 The site security measures will be inspected on a weekly basis and any defects which impair the effectiveness of the security will be repaired to the same or better standard within 7 working days.
-All repairs will be noted on the site diary within 24 hours of the event. - 2.6.6 If unauthorised access becomes apparent as a problem at the site, the security measures will be reviewed, and improvements implemented.
+2.6.7 Any unusual or suspicious activity picked up which is not in line with site specific procedures will mean a call to the emergency services which would present the risk of arson.

+2.6.8 The site security measures (fencing/gates etc) will be inspected on a weekly basis and any defects which impair the effectiveness of the security will be repaired to the same or better standard within 7 working days.
+All repairs will be noted on the site diary within 24 hours of the event.

+2.6.9 If unauthorised access becomes apparent as a problem at the site, the security measures will be reviewed, and improvements implemented.